vberlier/narwhal/README.md

 $ make
 ```

-Once the project is compiled, you're now ready to install Unicorn.
+Once the project is compiled, you're now ready to install Narwhal.
 The preferred way of installing it would be to install it on a per-project basis.
-Using the `DESTDIR` variable, you can specify where Unicorn should be installed.
+Using the `DESTDIR` variable, you can specify where Narwhal should be installed.

 ```bash
 $ make install DESTDIR=~/my_project
 ```

-By using the command just above, `make` will copy the `libunicorn.so` library in `~/my_project/lib/` and the necessary headers in `~/my_project/include`.
+By using the command just above, `make` will copy the `libnarwhal.so` library in `~/my_project/lib/` and the necessary headers in `~/my_project/include`.

-You can also install Unicorn globally if you need to.
+You can also install Narwhal globally if you need to.
 The default destination is `/usr` so you'll need to run the command with the appropriate permissions.

 ```bash
 $ sudo make install